Sudharmono: Early life and education

 Sudharmono was born on 12 March 1927, in Cerme village, Gresik, East Java, Dutch East Indies (now Indonesia).
 His father was Soepijo Wirodiredjo, the son of a carik (secretary) of the Village of Kabalan, in Kanor District, Bojonegoro, who began his career as an intern at the Balen District office.
-While his mother was Raden Nganten Sukarsi, the daughter of a priyayi from Bojonegoro.
+His mother was Raden Nganten Sukarsi, the daughter of a priyayi from Bojonegoro.
 He was the third child of four children, having 2 older siblings.
 An older sister, Mbak Siti, and an older brother, Mas Sunar.
 When he was 2 years old, his father moved to Tuban, Central Java, to become a clerk at the local government.
 His mother would die while giving birth to Sudharmono's fourth and youngest sibling.
 6 Months later, his father died due to illness, after a few months of being treated in Surabaya.
 Though before he died, his father had been moved back to Tambakrejo, Bojonegoro.